ligato/docs/docs/plugins/vpp-plugins.md

 Current limitations for punt to host:

-- UDP configuration cannot be shown or even configured using the VPP CLI.
+- UDP configuration cannot be shown or configured using the VPP CLI.
 - VPP does not provide an API to dump configuration.
 Thus the VPP agent does not have the opportunity to read existing entries and this may cause certain issues with resync.
-* Although the VPP agent supports the L4 TCP  protocol to filter incoming traffic, the VPP data plane version does not.
+* Although the VPP agent supports the L4 TCP  protocol to filter incoming traffic, the VPP data plane does not.
-* Configured punt to host entry cannot be removed because VPP does not support this option.
+* Configured punt to host entries cannot be removed because VPP does not support this option.
 Any attempt to do so exits with an error.

 Current limitations for a punt to host via unix domain socket:

-- Configuration cannot be shown or even configured using in the VPP CLI.
+- Configuration cannot be shown or configured using in the VPP CLI.
 - VPP agent cannot read registered entries since the VPP does not provide an API to do so.
 - The VPP startup configuration punt section requires a defined unix domain socket path.
 The VPP limitation is that only one path can be defined at any one time.

 Current limitations for IP redirect:

 - VPP does not provide API calls to dump existing IP redirect entries.
 This may cause resync problems.

+---

 ### Known Issues